-- 1. Access and log on to the management module as described in the Management Module User's Guide for your BladeCenter unit type.
+1. Access and log on to the management module as described in the Management Module User's Guide for your BladeCenter unit type.
 If necessary, obtain the IP address of the management module from your system administrator.
-The login window opens. - If you do not have an assigned user identifier (ID) and initial password, type the default user ID (USERID) in the User ID field and the default password ( PASSWORD) in the Password field (where the sixth alphanumeric character is the number zero, not the letter O) and click OK.
-The main page in the management module opens. - Note: Capital letters are required; these fields are both case-sensitive.
-To increase system security, change the password after you log on for the first time. - Select Firmware VPD on the Monitors menu on the left side of the BladeCenter Management Module window.
+The login window opens.

+If you do not have an assigned user identifier (ID) and initial password, type the default user ID (USERID) in the User ID field and the default password (PASSWORD) in the Password field (where the sixth character is the number zero, not the letter O) and click OK.
+The main page in the management module opens.

+Note: The User ID and Password fields are case-sensitive.
+Enter your information in uppercase letters only (for example, ABCDE).
+To maintain system security, change the password after you log on for the first time.

+- Select Firmware VPD from the Monitors menu on the left side of the BladeCenter Management Module window.
 The Firmware VPD window opens. - 3.
 On the Firmware VPD window, locate the I/O Module Firmware VPD heading between the Blade Server Firmware VPD and Management Module Firmware VPD headings.
-Page down to the number of the I/O module bay that contains the GbE switch module that you just installed; then, note the corresponding level of the software for the switch module.
+Page down to the number of the I/O-module bay that contains the GbE switch module that you just installed; then, note the corresponding level of the software for the switch module.